CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 4</b></summary>

-The special rules should not mention Priests.
-There are no Priests in this scenario.
+<p>The special rules should not mention Priests.
+There are no Priests in this scenario.</p>

-<strong>Final room</strong> - <span class="hidden">The references to other monsters are from earlier versions of the scenario.
+<p><strong>Final room</strong> - <span class="hidden">The references to other monsters are from earlier versions of the scenario.
 Likewise, the narrative about an audience are just flavor text.
-As for the bosses - The intent is you should use the minis from the boxes on the board, not the boxes themselves.</span>
+As for the bosses - The intent is you should use the minis from the boxes on the board, not the boxes themselves.</span></p>

-<strong>Conclusion</strong> - <span class="hidden">Like all other scenarios, you <strong>cannot</strong> replay this to get the other unlock reward.
-You will eventually unlock all characters during the course of the campaign.</span>
+<p><strong>Conclusion</strong> - <span class="hidden">Like all other scenarios, you <strong>cannot</strong> replay this to get the other unlock reward.
+You will eventually unlock all characters during the course of the campaign.</span></p>

 </details>